-For information on other homeownership programs and opportunities within Napa County, including the Cities of American Canyon, St. Helena, and Calistoga and the Town of Yountville, contact us at 707-257-9254 or by email.
+For information on other homeownership programs and opportunities within Napa County, including the Cities of American Canyon, St. Helena, Calistoga and Yountville; contact us at 707-257-9254 or by email.
 Other program requirements and restrictions may be different, depending on funding source and location.
 Differences include income limits, loan amounts and repayment terms.

 For more information regarding the guidelines of these programs, click HERE to find the full Program Guidelines.